fhirworx/analytics-stack/README.md

 # analytics-stack
 This is a parking lot for code used in a hobby-only setup of ClearLinux OS on bare metal.
 Nothing useful for production here.

 The use case is to setup a home lab, which runs a YARN managed Hadoop/HDFS/Spark cluster accessed through Zeppelin/Rstudio.
 All software used will be open-source.
-Hardware is whatever I had laying around, or could buy on eBay in lots, re-selling half or more to recoup costs, with a goal of a net $0 investment on the build.
-I did have to invest in a litany of books (see Bench References).
+Hardware is whatever I had laying around, or get cheap.

 ## Home Lab Hardware Setup
 1. 1 Laptop; upgraded to 32 GB RAM, 1 TB NVME + 120 GB SSD (Lenovo 81MU007NUS Ideapad S145 14.0" HD Pentium 5405U 2.3GHz)